pixelplant/testback/README.md

 You should get an output like this one:
 ```
-Going from Paris 3eme arrondisement to Singapore downtown, using 5 transportation cards
+Going from Madrid to New York JFK, using 4 transportation cards
 ----------------
-Take the bus from Paris 3eme arrondisement to Paris airport, No seat assignment.
-Take train TGV 21A from Paris airport to Geneva Cointrin.
-Sit in seat 11B.
+1. Take the train 78A from Madrid to Barcelona.
+Sit in seat 45B.
-From Geneva Cointrin, take flight SW201 to Zurich, 30B.
-From Zurich, take flight SW900 to Singapore, 15B.
-Take train REG101 from Singapore to Singapore downtown.
+2. Take the bus from Barcelona to Gerona Airport.
 No seat assignment.
+3. From Gerona Airport, take flight SK455 to Stockholm.
+Gate 3A, seat 45B.
+Baggage drop at ticket counter 344.
+4. From Stockholm, take flight SK22 to New York JFK.
+Gate 7B, seat 22.
+Baggage will we automatically transferred from your last leg.
 ----------------
 You have arrived at your final destination.
 ```